ahandsel/articles/vitepress/fix-search-frontmatter.md

           // First pass: render to populate env.frontmatter and other metadata await md.renderAsync(src, env)

-          const fm = env.frontmatter ?? {}
+          // Use empty object as fallback if frontmatter is undefined const fm = env.frontmatter ?? {}

           // Honor per-page opt out: `search: false` in frontmatter